 RELATED: Is There A Breast Implant Illness Test?

 Everyone’s experience with this is different.
-Usually, the way a surgeon figures out if you might have BII is by checking if anything else could be causing your symptoms.
+Usually, a surgeon figures out if you might have BII by checking if anything else could be causing your symptoms.
 In other words, they try to rule out all the other things that could be making you feel unwell.
 Only after doing that might they consider that your breast implants could be the issue.

 Treatment Options for Breast Implant Illness: Exploring Various Approaches